Portugal City Travel Guide: Porto

 40+ minutes to the airport by AeroBus.

 Renex for buses to Lisbon.
-Hourly departures around 3 hours 30 mins.
-Braga around 75 minutes.
+Hourly departures with journey time around 3 hours 30 mins.
+Braga is around 75 minutes by bus from Porto.

-Rede Expressos for buses to most destinations.
-Coimbra around 90 mins.
+Rede Expressos for buses to most destinations in Portugal.
+Coimbra is around 90 mins by bus from Porto.

 Trams (which are historic trams) accept only Andante Tickets (same as metro do Porto).